caichenyi258/online_profile/site/content/_index.md

 title: Home
 hello: 'Hello, '
 introduction: >-
   my name is Emily.
-I am a design researcher academically trained in design anthropology and commence, with 6 years experiences of running and leading research projects in the aspects of brand strategy, product innovation and service design.
+I am a design researcher with 6 years of experiences running and leading research projects in the aspects of brand strategy, product innovation and service design.
+I am academically trained in design anthropology and commence.
+Here are a few of my recent projects.
 cases:
   - Springer Nature
   - Samsung